Excerpts from Jim Conrad's

-At Hacienda Chichen's pretty entrance an agave is very conspicuously flowering, as you can see at the right:
+At Hacienda Chichen's pretty entrance an agave is very conspicuously flowering, as you can see below:

 Two agaves are shown but only the one in the back is flowering.
 That inflorescence stands about eight feet tall (2.5m).
 Some agave species bloom from year to year, others at intervals, and others only once.
 This species grows for years, then flowers, and dies.
 All is not lost, however, because as the plant matures it produces basal shoots that later will replace the dead plant, plus these shoots easily root when transplanted elsewhere.